ZihCode/ZihCode/README.md

 - &emsp;&emsp; Machine Learning methods about distortion(GuitarML) (Currently)&emsp;2024/6/17 Temporarily put on hold...
 ************************************************************************************************************************************

-- 🌱 I’m currently learning FT(Fourier); Artificial Intelligence; Music algorithm and so on.At the same time, I am strengthening my c-plus-plus skills by learning the content posted on learncpp.com, and I hope to finish this part of learning by March next year.
+- 🌱 I’m currently learning FT(Fourier); Artificial Intelligence & Basic Machine Learning; Music Effect algorithm and so on.At the same time, I am strengthening my c-plus-plus skills by learning the content posted on learncpp.com, and I hope to finish this part of learning by March next year.
+(Finished) I have been busy learning English recently.

 - 🤔 I’m looking for help with DSP algorithms.
 Like Wavelet transform, STFT, HHT(Hilbert-Huang Transform), Filters, and so on.
-I sometimes go to the CCRMA Institute on MIT's website to learn about modern signal processing.
+I sometimes visit the CCRMA Institute on MIT's website to learn about modern signal processing.

 - 💬 Some development experience of the project I have completed can be found on my personal WeChat official account: YiyinValley_

 - 📫 How to reach me:

-  &emsp;&emsp;&emsp;WeChat:  **GhettoArtistZykee**
+  &emsp;&emsp;&emsp; WeChat:  **GhettoArtistZykee**  (Please clearly state your purpose when adding me on WeChat, otherwise, your request will not be accepted.)

   &emsp;&emsp;&emsp;QQ:   **2720229295**
   (This is also my email address.)

-  &emsp;&emsp;&emsp;EmailAddress:  **zykeegalyu@gmail.com** or this : **codingzykee@outlook.com**
+  &emsp;&emsp;&emsp; EmailAddress:  **zykeegalyu@gmail.com** or this: **codingzykee@outlook.com**  （I check my emails promptly every day, so rest assured, you will receive a timely response.）

 - ⚡ Fun fact:
--  &emsp;&emsp;&emsp;Interested in Music: &nbsp; *RockNRoll*    , &nbsp; *HipHop*
+-  &emsp;&emsp;&emsp; Interested in Music: &nbsp; *RockNRoll*, &nbsp; *HipHop*, &nbsp; *Country*, &nbsp; *Bedroom Music*  （Please recommend some good music to satisfy my ears; it's more enjoyable for me than any fucking drug.）
--  &emsp;&emsp;&emsp;I hope to establish a better connection between creation and humanity，actually I am an idealist.Often write some of my own mood or lyrics, another is an electric guitar player.
+-  &emsp;&emsp;&emsp; I hope to establish a better connection between creation and humanity， actually I am an idealist.&emsp; I often write some of my mood or lyrics, another is an electric guitar player.&emsp; I am very concerned and sensitive about human emotional issues.
+Every small emotion deserves attention and care.
+I hope you have a good state of mind every day!
--  &emsp;&emsp;&emsp;Novice to DSP audio algorithms, hoping to find people with similar interests to improve together.
+-  &emsp;&emsp;&emsp; A beginner in studying DSP music algorithms, hoping to find people with similar interests to improve together, at the same time, I also hope to find some uniquely thoughtful companions to inspire me to think about different things...